ErHaWeb/klaro_consent_manager/Documentation/Editor/Configuration/Content/Index.rst

     :type: boolean
     :Default: false

     If this option is set, a button is generated in the frontend (via JavaScript) directly in front of the closing body tag, which triggers the resetting of all settings and the opening of the Klaro consent management.
+    For links in existing page content, see :ref:`features-trigger-links`.

 Translations
 ============